Rampa47/Bit-by-Bit/Customer/CustomerReport.md

 <br>

 **End-User Requirements** <br>
-* When creating a customer object, an end-user is must provide a name for said customer using it's constructor, passing a name as a parameter
+* When creating a customer object, an end-user must provide a name for said customer using it's constructor, passing a name as a parameter
 * Alternatively, the default Customer constructor can be used to create a customer with a randomly selected name. <br>

     ```c++